planetarysoftware/ISIS_TC/Project-Lifecycle.md

 ## Incubation

-The purpose of incubation is to support and mentor projects entering the foundation.
+The purpose of incubation is to support and mentor projects entering the organization.
 The goal is for projects to be:

 * Participatory
 * Transparent